apache/hudi/rfc/rfc-65/rfc-65.md

    /**
     * Scan and list all partitions for partition TTL management.
     *
-    * @return all partitions paths for the dataset.
-    */
-   protected List<String> getPartitionPathsForTTLManagement() {
+    * @return Partitions to apply TTL management strategy */ protected List<String> getPartitionPathsForTTLManagement() {
       if (StringUtils.isNullOrEmpty(config.getTTLManagementPartitionSelected())) {